 Another question that I frequently receive is whether or not it is safe to store a cat in a dog crate.
 Again, I give this a mostly positive response.
 It’s usually pretty safe to do so if the cat is small or medium sized.

 The catch is that cats are natural escape artists and may well be able to figure out how to work the latch on a plastic crate.
 Cats also tend to claw things, especially when they get in a nervous or fearful mood.
+Escape proof dog crates should be perfect for pets like this.

 The other important thing to keep in mind is not to overdo it.
 It’s probably not the best idea to store your whole family of cats in a medium sized dog crate.
 Cats need just as much space as any dog to stretch out in.